Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 - Roll a solid log in your core color

-- Roll a sheet in your second color
+- Roll a slab in your second color

-- Wrap the sheet tightly around the log, trimming overlap
+- Wrap the slab tightly around the log, trimming overlap

 - Roll gently to fuse the seam